 - Follow the discussion on Twitter: follow @SB_Info_Forum and use #SBIFReview

-For other general information about SBIF and the Review, please contact Christine Johnston, NBN Scottish Liaison Officer.
+For other general information about the SBIF Review, please contact Rachel Tierney, SBIF Development Officer (firstname.lastname@example.org).

 Let us know what you think.